 }

-Listing 7-1: A front_of_house module containing other modules which then contain functions
+Listing 7-1: A front_of_house module containing other modules that then contain functions

-We define a module by starting with the mod keyword, then specifying the name of the module (in this case, front_of_house) and place curly brackets around the body of the module.
-Inside modules, we can have other modules, as we have in this case with the modules hosting and serving.
-Modules can also hold definitions for other items such as structs, enums, constants, traits, or as we’ve chosen in Listing 7-1, functions.
+We define a module by starting with the mod keyword, and then specify the name of the module (in this case, front_of_house) and place curly brackets around the body of the module.
+Inside modules, we can have other modules, as in this case with the modules hosting and serving.
+Modules can also hold definitions for other items, such as structs, enums, constants, traits, or as in Listing 7-1, functions.

 By using modules, we can group related definitions together and name why they’re related.
 Programmers using this code would have an easier time finding the definitions they want to use because they could navigate the code based on the groups rather than having to read through all the definitions.
-Programmers working on this code tasked with adding new functionality would know where the code should go in order to keep the program organized.
+Programmers adding new functionality to this code would know where to place the code to keep the program organized.

-We mentioned in the “Packages and Crates” section that src/main.rs and src/lib.rs are called crate roots.
-They are called crate roots because the contents of either of these two files form a module named crate at the root of the crate’s module structure, known as the module tree.
+Earlier, we mentioned that src/main.rs and src/lib.rs are called crate roots.
+The reason for their name is that the contents of either of these two files form a module named crate at the root of the crate’s module structure, known as the module tree.

-Listing 7-2 shows the module tree for the structure in Listing 7-1:
+Listing 7-2 shows the module tree for the structure in Listing 7-1.

 crate